badiaamakhlouf/ML_Zero2Hero/pages/decision_trees.md

  ensuring compatibility with the decision tree model.
 - For numerical features, we determine a threshold to split the data, calculate the information gain for each potential threshold, and select the threshold that yields the highest information gain.
+#### 5.4- Regression Decision tree
+- To split data in a regression decision tree, calculate the reduction in variance between the raw data and the data after the split.
+- Evaluate all feature options for splitting, select the one with the highest variance reduction, and repeat the process for the left and right nodes until stopping criteria are met.